Frequently asked questions (FAQs)

 - Viewing the Proctor Agreement: Log in with the Proctor role.
 At the bottom of the page, click "View Proctor Registration Page".

-How do I locate my MC ID (Microsoft Certified Identification) and Access Code?
+How do I locate my MC ID (Microsoft Certified Identification)?

 How do I view our remaining vouchers, inventory, and/or licenses and their expiration dates?